olly-sellwood/piano-nudes/README.md

 -   commenting and tidying
 -   LED Button for feedback
 -   shorter lookahead
+-   add a message when set up is complete
+-   midi reset on white keys
+-   add commented versions of true/false config
+-   send button demo

 ### Readme TODO

 -   where to find terminal
 -   ssh in updating the project
 -   updating code using github web UI
+    - previewing changes, as may have updated in the meantime
+-   split ssh into two sections

 ## Installation